 Could you tell us a bit about yourself please?

-Ok, so I am Reading born and bred and currently live about 10 minutes away from our offices – nice easy commute!
-I went to sixth form at a school called Blue Coat, in Sonning, before going to Swansea University to study English Literature.
+I am Reading born and bred and currently live about 10 minutes away from our offices – nice and easy commute!
+I went to sixth form at a school called Blue Coat, in Sonning, before attending Swansea University to study English Literature.

 What do Clarify do?

-Clarify, in my mind, as a professional services business development organisation, helps our customers to better-reach new audiences.
-Clarify helps our customers to expand, sell new and disruptive technologies, build a predictable and sustainable pipeline and helps them to develop and grow as a business by better understanding their customers and prospects challenges.
+Clarify is as a professional services business development organisation and we help our clients to reach new audiences.
+Clarify helps our customers to expand, sell new and disruptive technologies, build a predictable and sustainable pipeline and grow as a business by better understanding their customers and prospects challenges.

-Since joining Clarify I’ve been working with the same customer, which suits me well, as I like to own something and develop it.
-What we’ve done for my customer specifically, is to help make their new products stand out in a rapidly saturating market – reaching new audiences with capabilities they are not historically associated with, and therefore are less well known for.
-That has involved a lot of strategic conversations, with strategic level contacts, in order to build their reputation and my customer’s pipeline in those new propositions, with new logos, in line with what my customer really wanted to achieve.
+Since joining Clarify I’ve been working with the same customer, which I enjoy as I like to own something and develop it.
+We have helped my customer by ensuring that their products stand out in the market which is rapidly becoming saturated.
+This has been done by reaching new audiences with capabilities that they are not historically associated with, and therefore are less well known for.
+We achieved this by involving strategic level contacts in order to build the customers reputation and pipeline.

 I recently described this process as “rather than taking food off your plate; Clarify are filling up your plate when you’re away from the table”.